darkfeline/dantalian/doc/man/dantalian-rename.1.rst

 DESCRIPTION
 -----------

-This command attempts to rename all hard links of the given file to the given name.
+This command attempts to rename all hard links of the given file in the library to the given name.
 If this is not possible, it will append an incrementing index to the end of the name, before the file extension, until a free name is found, for each hard link.

 OPTIONS
 -------